Here's a sample of our volunteer opportunities:VIEW AS

 To help conserve and restore the earth’s natural ecosystems and improve its biological diversity, principally in the Santa Barbara area, and to connect people with birds and nature through education, science-based projects and advocacy.

-In addition to the above, we have active habitat restoration programs and bird banding and monitoring projects.
+In addition to the above, we have active habitat restoration programs and various science projects.
 Members participate in oversight of local development projects and in local policy review to ensure protection of biological resources.

 Do you work for this organization?